margaretmf/margaretmf.github.io/creativewriting.md

 'I want to learn all of life's lessons with you'
 'I want to live to put our notes on the wisdom tree with all of the other notes from old couples'

-a penny for the ripple effect of something a penny for the stars to shine for eternity a penny for kindness in school a penny for the South to live on a penny for the people looking for change a penny for a smile on my parents' face a penny for my sister and brother a penny for the people's freedom a penny for the couple's harmony a penny for a love for a neighbor

 There's a penny on the ground
 I toss it up and throw it into the green trees and the bushes The leaves turn gold